 |DUI Vehicular Manslaughter||Class 3 felony||Four to 12 years in prison||$3,000 to $750,000||Minimum of one year|

 Driving Under the Influence | Colorado Revised Statutes – Follow the link provided to read the section of the revised statutes governing driving under the influence.
 You can read the legal definition of the offense and learn more about DWAI and DUI per se.
 You can also gain access to information on how juveniles are charged and when you are not considered under the influence.

 DUI Statistics for Colorado – Visit the official website of the Colorado Department of Public Safety to view statistics about driving under the influence.
 You can find out which age group is commonly arrested for the offense and which month sees the most arrests.
 You can also view the data by county.

 Having you been charged with a DUI offense?
 Is your court-appointed lawyer not helping?
 Then you have come to the right place.
 Law Offices of Clifton Black, P.C. has proven experience defending clients of DUI crimes.
 We will suppress evidence, file motions and aggressively advocate on your behalf to ensure the best possible outcome is achieved.

 Call (719) 328-1616 to schedule a case evaluation.
-We represent clients in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+We represent clients in areas such as Colorado Springs, Denver, and Littleton.